Terms and Conditions for Users

 2. Access to Service Provider’s Service

 2.1 User’s status does not convey any entitlement to statutory health, nursing care, accident, unemployment or pension cover.
-In that case when the user must travel to the service provider facility, it is strongly recommended that you should arrange adequate insurance cover prior to traveling.
+In that case when the User must travel to the service provider facility, it is strongly recommended that User should arrange adequate insurance cover prior to traveling.

 2.2 Users acknowledge that the Service Provider will have sole responsibility and freedom for allocating and scheduling usage of the services and equipment needed for User’s experiment(s) and that the Service Provider may reallocate time or withdraw the offer of service provision for use of the facilities at their own discretion.